HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 <img src="/images/skill-based-test-screen1.0.png" alt="Screen 1 depicting skills dropdown and experience buttons" />

 1. **Skills dropdown** - Since the definition of profile required by different companies and geographies do not overlap, skill is the primary domain used for tests by the recruiters.
 - In the new flow, users can search for a set of skills they desire.
-The list will be in alphabetical order and will auto-complete on typing
+The list will be in alphabetical order and will auto-suggest on typing
 - Multiple skills can be selected
-- Selecting one skill is compulsory
+- The recruiter should select atleast one skill to auto-generate a test
-- The list has to be exhaustive.
-In case the skill entered by the user does not match any from the list, the user cannot himself add the skill.

-2. **Experience** - Experience is one of the prime components in a job description.
-We are starting out with the following options and based upon the feedback may alter or add more in the next version.
+2. **Experience** - Years of experience is one of the prime components in a job description.
+We are starting out with the following options and based upon the customers' feedback, we may alter or add more in the next version.
 - 0-3 years
 - 4-6 years
 - More than 6 years

-The selected experience will be 0-3 years by default initially.
+The default selected option would be 0-3 years of experience.

-The above mentioned inputs are sufficient to auto-generate a test for the user.
+The above mentioned inputs are sufficient to auto-generate a test.

 ### Screen #2
 <img src="/images/skill-based-test-screen2.0.png" alt="Screen 2 depicting summary table" />